johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 Such a goal requires much more than the maintenance of congregational activity.
 It requires more than learning to care for one another, within messianic communities.
 The goal is to be part of a movement of disciples responding to God's call to *serve his eternal purpose*, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.

->	**Establishing a truly transformational movement requires a vision capable of gripping the hearts of others and forming them into faithful disciples**.
+>	**Establishing a truly transformational movement requires a vision capable of gripping the hearts of others and forming them into faithful disciples**:

-Disciples who are:

 -	committed to significant personal and social renewal
 -	persistent and determined to turn vision into reality